yanganto/near-staking-knd/docs/run-localnet.md

 # Run a kuutamod failover setup

-This tutorial is splitted into two parts.
+This tutorial is split into two parts.
 First we show how to run kuutamod locally in [localnet](https://docs.near.org/docs/concepts/networks#localnet).
 This allows you to understand how kuutamod works and play around with failover kuutamod and neard.